 At the Festival of Learning 2018 (#FoL18) in the Pinnacle Hotel Vancouver Harbourfront, May 28 – 30, 2018, we’ll be honouring teaching and learning in higher education across the province.
-Our keynote speakers will share their experience with post-secondary education, with discussion on how we can address some of the challenges through collaboration and communication.
+Our keynote speakers will share their experience with post-secondary education, with a discussion on how we can address some of the challenges through collaboration and communication.

 As the Executive Director of the Division of Teaching and Learning Technologies at the University of Mary Washington, Jesse Stommel has developed a metacognitive approach to digital pedagogy, critical EdTech, and public humanities.
 A filmmaker and instructor, researcher and experimenter, Jesse brings passion, self-awareness, and a refined focus on learning, teaching, and technology to his presentations.

 Tuesday, May 29 • 9:00am – 10:15am

 Keynote Panel with Students & Academic Leaders, moderated by Jonny Morris: What is the next level of thinking and planning we need to do to help students thrive in post-secondary education?

 In his past role at the Canadian Mental Health Association, Jonny provided leadership for provincial mental health and substance use advocacy and change initiatives through the Association’s provincial office and the branch network across British Columbia.
 His work focused on addressing systemic disparities between physical and mental health, campus mental health, the criminal justice system, and systems transformation.

 Between 2008-12, Jonny co-ordinated Healthy Minds|Healthy Campuses, a provincial community of practice focused on supporting B.C. campuses in their efforts to improve student mental health and reduce harmful substance use.